The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   The code will log
-  `Paul is the hardest working person in the room.` and then `Laisha is also the hardest working person in the room.` This occurs as the `shoutOut` function logs the theHustler variable that was declared and assigned within the function scope.
-The last console.log references the global variable theHustler that was assinged the string 'Laisha'.
+  `Paul is the hardest working person in the room.` and then `Laisha is also the hardest working person in the room.` This occurs as the `shoutOut` function logs the locally scoped `theHustler` variable that was initialized to the `string` value 'Paul'.
+This occurs as the function acknowledges the variable as only exisiting within the function.
+The console.log below the function invocation, references the global variable theHustler that was assinged the string 'Laisha' and logs the sentence phrase.

 12. **What does the following code log?
 Why?**